AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-blockchain-explorer.md

 </figure>

 :::caution
-The `ash.avalanche.blockscout` role is not yet compatible with secured HTTP API endpoints (see [Node security](./node-security) for details).
+The `ash.avalanche.evm.blockscout` role is not yet compatible with secured HTTP API endpoints (see [Node security](./node-security) for details).
 :::